St Joseph’s: 9:30am – 11:30am – 5:30pm

 The sacrament is celebrated on demand for those who request it, usually in individuals’ homes, but occasionally (typically once a year) we have a communal celebration during Mass – this will be advertised in the newsletter.

-If you would like to receive the Sacrament of Anointing or need a visit from a priest for any other reason, please contact Fr Kieron directly or via the Parish Office.
+If you would like to receive the Sacrament of Anointing or need a visit from a priest for any other reason, please contact Fr Kieron or Fr Peter directly or via the Parish Office.